C Program to find Binomial Coefficients

 postfix[k++] = pop();

-elem = pop(); /* Remove ( */
+elem = pop(); /* discard the '(' */

-} else { /* Operator */
+} else { /* operator */

 while (pr(s[top]) >= pr(ch))